eva7wandb/Eva7_Weights_Heist/S5/Readme.md

 # Round 2

+Target -- In the previous round we went down till 7936 parameters but this time we are making changes in the architecture such that this number could come down.
+It came down till 6616 number of parameters.

 - studied the architectures covered in the session.
 - starting from the 8th iteration of class.
 - used some image augmentation like Random Rotation and as the data is not that complex hence we reduced the drop out rate to 0.05.